-In addition, using Purge before upgrading Cloudera Navigator to a new release can speed-up the upgrade process and reduce the chance of out-of-memory errors.
+In addition, purging before upgrading Cloudera Navigator to a new release can speed-up the upgrade process and reduce the chance of out-of-memory errors.

-The Purge function can be used in a few different ways:
+The purge function can be used in different ways:

-- On an ad hoc basis after deleting metadata, as detailed in Purging a Property. - By using the Cloudera Navigator APIs, as detailed in Using the Purge APIs for Metadata Maintenance Tasks. - For Cloudera Navigator 2.11 (and higher) releases, by using the Cloudera Navigator console and scheduling a regular weekly Purge, as detailed below.
+- After deleting metadata, as detailed in Purging a Property. - By using the Cloudera Navigator APIs, as detailed in Using the Purge APIs for Metadata Maintenance Tasks. - For Cloudera Navigator 2.11 (and higher) releases, by using the Cloudera Navigator console and scheduling a regular weekly Purge, as detailed below.